dumux/dumux/examples/porenetwork_upscaling/doc/problem.md

 ### `TypeTag` definition
 Two `TypeTag` for our simulation are defined, one for creeping flow and another for non-creeping flow, which inherit properties from the single-phase pore network model.
+The non-creeping flow inherits all properties from the creeping flow simulation but sets an own property for the `AdvectionType`.

 ```cpp
 namespace Dumux::Properties {